Make informed financial aged care decisions for your loved one

 Achieve the best care for your loved one, gain peace of mind

-Our Aged Care Specialist Adviser, Gary Watson, can help you navigate and complete all steps in the aged care process.
-Gary will help liaise with Centrelink and give advice on existing investments and estate planning.
-He will provide guidance on questions like:
+We can help you navigate and complete all steps in the aged care process, which usual requires both financial and legal advice.
+We work closely with Gary Watson from Watson Legal, who is an expert in aged care advice.
+Together we help liaise with Centrelink and give advice on existing investments and estate planning.
+We will provide guidance on questions like:

 Aged care costs are complex and expensive, particularly if the wrong strategy is adopted.
 By making informed decisions, our clients can have some certainty that their assets and lifelong savings are not unnecessarily diminished by excessive charges or failure to fully access entitlements.
 Aged care financial management can generally save thousands of dollars.
 The difference between the best decision and the worst decision can add up to as much as $100,000 over 5 years.